 A 1920’s prohibition time coffee shop, le Chat Doré, was brought to life with an augmented reality portal at the Amos Rex Art Museum in Helsinki.

-Designed by artist and multi-talented Birger Carlstedt, Le Chat Doré is seen as an expression of functionalism as well as being one of the first constructivist works in Finnish art.
+Designed by artist and multi-talent Birger Carlstedt, Le Chat Doré is seen as an expression of functionalism as well as being one of the first constructivist works in Finnish art.
 The Russian Cabinet, the backroom of the café, became the heart of the venue.
-Le Chat Doré’s interior was quite the sensation at the time, and the café itself has become an icon within Finnish Art.
+Le Chat Doré’s interior was quite the sensation at the time, and the café itself has become an icon within Finnish art.

-Visitors of the museum could grab their smartphone, tablet or one provided by the museum, scan a sketch of the Cabinet’s interior with the Arilyn app and then place it on the ground in front of them.
+Visitors of the museum could grab their smartphone, tablet or one provided by the museum, scan a sketch of the Cabinet’s interior with the Arilyn app, and then place it on the ground in front of them.
 In front of them a doorway, a portal, opened up to a place that has not seen the light of day in a hundred years.
 By stepping in through the portal, one could admire the room’s cassette ceiling, Carlstedt’s wall painting and details even down to the smoke of a cigarette left in an ashtray.

-From new experimental contemporary art to 20th-century modernism as well as art from ancient times.
-With the Russian Cabinet and the Birger Carlstedt exhibition, they managed to achieve precisely this, a blend of times, complementing one another and giving art an even deeper meaning by adding another layer of reality.
+Amos Rex strives to be an art museum where the past, the present and the future meet: from new experimental contemporary art to 20th-century modernism as well as art from ancient times.
+With the Russian Cabinet and the Birger Carlstedt exhibition, they managed to achieve precisely this - a blend of times, complementing one another and giving art an even deeper meaning by adding another layer of reality.